 Why are researchers looking at viruses?

-T1D is partly influenced by genetic factors.
-But genetic susceptibility alone cannot explain the rapidly increasing incidence of T1D worldwide.
-This has led researchers to investigate environmental factors that may trigger or accelerate the autoimmune process.
 Among the most studied candidates are viral infections, particularly enteroviruses such as Coxsackie B viruses.
 A growing number of studies suggest that these viruses may play a key role in triggering T1D in genetically susceptible individuals.

-Enteroviruses are common and usually cause mild illness.
-Even in the absence of severe symptoms, the virus can enter the bloodstream and spread to organs that are susceptible to infection.
-The pancreas is one such organ, and beta cells may be particularly vulnerable because they express high amounts of molecules that the virus uses to enter cells.
-Researchers have detected both enteroviral genetic material and live replicating viruses in pancreatic tissue from people with T1D, while viral presence has been less common in healthy individuals.
-Evidence of enterovirus infection has been observed in both the early and later stages of the disease, strengthening the hypothesis that these viruses may contribute to the initiation and progression of T1D.
+Interestingly, both enteroviral genetic material and live replicating viruses have been detected in pancreatic tissue from T1D patients, whereas viral presence has been clearly less common in healthy controls.
+Evidence of enterovirus infection has now been observed in both the early and later stages of the disease, strengthening the hypothesis that these viruses may contribute to the initiation and progression of T1D.

 How could a virus trigger type 1 diabetes?

 By combining findings from studies investigating the link between enteroviruses and T1D, researchers have proposed a model describing how viral infection may lead to destruction of insulin-producing beta cells and eventually trigger autoimmune T1D.
-The model illustrated in the animation begins with viruses entering beta cells in the pancreas and establishing a low-grade, persistent infection.

-A recent clinical study tested the effect of antiviral treatment in newly diagnosed children with T1D.
-The trial showed that the treatment significantly preserved residual insulin production, indicating reduced beta cell death caused by the viruses.
-Researchers are now planning to test antiviral treatment at an earlier stage of disease development, to potentially save more beta cells.
-Read More→
+The growing number of studies supporting the enterovirus hypothesis has opened new possibilities for intervention and prevention.
+A recent clinical study tested the effect of antiviral treatment in children newly diagnosed with type 1 diabetes.
+The trial showed that treatment significantly preserved residual insulin production, suggesting reduced beta cell damage caused by viruses.
+The researchers behind the study are now planning to test intervention with antiviral drugs at an earlier stage of disease development, with the aim of preserving more beta cells.
+Read more about the study→ Pleconaril and ribavirin in new-onset type 1 diabetes: a phase 2 randomized trial.

 Animation Production

-Animation produced by XVIVO Scientific Animation (Connecticut, USA).
+Produced by XVIVO Scientific Animation (Connecticut, USA).

 Funding Acknowledgement